voyagermesh/voyager/docs/developer-guide/README.md

 for specific events as ADD, UPDATE and DELETE. and perform required operations.

-Ingress watcher generates the configuration for HAProxy and stores it as a ConfigMaps and creates a RC with specified HAProxy - that is configured with auto reload while any changes happens to ConfigMap data. voyager keeps the ingress resource and the configuration in sync by performing processing on the resources.
+Ingress watcher generates the configuration for HAProxy and stores it as a ConfigMaps and creates a RC with specified HAProxy - that is configured with auto reload while any changes happens to ConfigMap data.
+This is handled via [kloader](https://github.com/appscode/kloader).
+Voyager keeps the ingress resource and the configuration in sync by performing processing on the resources.

 Certificate watcher watch and process certificates third party data and obtain a ACME certificates.